-The concept for the Orange Keys originated in 1959 as a service organization.
-The students who are selected to this prestigious group serve as the official university ambassadors to visitors, prospective students, and dignitaries.
-The program consists of 18 outstanding upper class students.
-These students must maintain a 3.0 grade point average to retain a position in the Orange Key Program.
-The Orange Keys work at various functions such as Homecoming, Parent/Family Weekend, Career Days, The Texas State University System Board of Regents meetings, "Saturdays @ Sam," and other functions.
+Orange Keys originated in 1959 as a service organization.
+The students who are selected to this prestigious group serve as the official university ambassadors to campus guests, prospective students, and dignitaries.
+The program consists of 18 outstanding upper classmen.
+These students must maintain a 3.0 grade point average or higher and be actively involved in at least two student organizations to remain a member of the program.
+The Orange Keys serve as university ambassadors at events such as the President's Circle, Homecoming, Bearkat Family Weekend, Career Days, Saturdays at Sam, The Texas State University System Board of Regents meetings, and other university functions.
 For more information on this program you may go to the LSC Suite 215 or call (936) 294-1785.